-The American Rescue Plan Act allocated \$60.5 million to multiple recipients in Washington County, with \$31.2 million being allocated to municipalities located in Washington County and \$29.3 million being retained by the County.
+The American Rescue Plan Act (ARPA) allocated \$60.5 million to multiple recipients in Washington County, with \$31.2 million being allocated to municipalities located in Washington County and \$29.3 million being retained by the County.
 The funding may be used to respond to or mitigate the COVID-19 health emergency or its negative economic impacts, including assistance to households, small businesses, nonprofits, and aid for tourism, travel and hospitality; to provide essential workers with premium pay; to cover revenue loss incurred as a result of the COVID-19 emergency; or to make necessary investments in water, sewer, or broadband infrastructure.
-The County has received \$14.7 million of its \$29.3 million allocation to date and anticipates receiving the remaining disbursement in June 2022.
-The County has spent a portion of the \$29.3 million on premium pay for essential workers.
-The remaining portion of such total amount has been allocated to various projects that include broadband expansion, clean water infrastructure, aid for tourism, and assistance for small business and nonprofits.
+The County has received all of its \$29.3 million allocation to date.
+The County has spent a portion of the \$29.3 million on premium pay for essential workers (\$4.6 million).
+Additionally, the County has allocated ARPA funds to various projects that include: broadband expansion (\$1.2 million); emergency services equipment (\$1.6 million); clean water infrastructure (\$8.8 million); infrastructure for recreational facilities (\$5.0 million); aid for tourism (\$0.5 million); and assistance for small businesses and nonprofits (\$6.7 million).
+The remaining unallocated portion totals \$0.6 million.